MyUnisoft/loki/docs/Loki.md

 console.log(logs);
 ```

+#### options

-queryRange options is described by the following TypeScript interface
+The queryRange options are described by the following TypeScript interface:

 ```ts
 export interface LokiQueryOptions<T> {